Chart Color Schemes

 Jamisontown features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 63.6% of all households, including 25.0% couples with children, 23.5% couples without children, and 14.3% single parent families.
-Non-family households constitute the remaining 36.4%, with lone person households at 33.6% and group households comprising 2.7%.
-The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.8.
+Family households comprise 63.6% of all households, including 25.0% couples with children, 23.5% couples without children, and 14.3% single parent families.
+Non-family households account for the remaining 36.4%, with lone person households at 33.6% and group households comprising 2.7%.
+The median household size is 2.3 people, smaller than the Greater Sydney average of 2.8.

 Frequently Asked Questions - Households